jawj/mostly-ormless/README.md

 Nevertheless, this is a handy, flexible — but still transparent and zero-abstraction — way to generate and run complex join queries.

 You're not limited to equating a foreign key to a primary key, either.
-For example, you can sub-`select` the `N` nearest somethings using `limit` alonside an `order` option with PostGIS's index-aware [`<-> operator`](https://postgis.net/docs/geometry_distance_knn.html).
-You could even return the distance to each, using another new `options` key, `extras`, which works in a rather similar way to `lateral`.
+For example, you can sub-`select` the `N` nearest somethings using `limit` alongside an `order` option with PostGIS's index-aware [`<-> operator`](https://postgis.net/docs/geometry_distance_knn.html).
+You could even return the distance to each one, using another new `options` key, `extras`, which works in a rather similar way to `lateral`.

 Here's a new table: